 Bloody hell, we need a laugh this week of all weeks.
 So let us start our review of the fashion flotsam with singer Harry Styles, wearing Gucci.

 WTF aficionado Mark from Essex was so appalled by this apparition that he sent it in with this emoji.
-And no wonder.
-Harry is dressed as Katherine Hepburn, one of the first Hollywood actresses to wear trousers.

 Here is model Suki Waterhouse at the premiere of the new movie Behaviour, wearing Reem Acra.